pum8/power-data-augmentation/readme.txt

    cd Green-computing

 ##  Usage
-You can use the saved models (model_CTGAN.pkl, model_TVAE.pkl, ddpm_model.pkl) to generate new data based on the original dataset (perf_events_pwr.xlsx).
-The generated figures for each model are stored in their respective folders (ctganfigure/, figure/).
+You can use the saved models (model_CTGAN.pkl, ddpm_model.pkl) to generate new data based on the original dataset (perf_events_pwr.xlsx).
+The generated figures for each model are stored in their respective folders